 - a resume.

 The essay is the most important component of the application and has the greatest impact on the selection process.
-Please feel free to consult your academic adviser.
+Please feel free to consult with your academic adviser.

 Recipients will be selected on the basis of the applicant’s information as provided on the application form, post-secondary transcript, the essay, and curriculum vitae.

 Successful applicants will receive their award after Alberta Student Aid confirms their enrollment in graduate studies.